couchbaselabs/cb_brpc/example/couchbase_example/README.md

 **Query Features**:
 - Cluster-level and scope-level query execution
 - Support for query options
-- returns a pair of boolean and string, indicating query status and the query result
+- returns a `CouchbaseQueryResponse` object, indicating query status and the query result as a vector of strings.

 ### 7. `CloseCouchbase()`